Right Arrow

 13 minutes

-Understanding key terms in modern root cause analysis
+Understanding key terms in root cause analysis

 • Kaizen: A Japanese philosophy meaning "continuous improvement" that emphasizes incremental changes through employee engagement and systematic optimization, typically implemented in focused improvement cycles.